Cchasecraft/Tesla-Kit/README.md

-# Tesla-Kit
+Tesla Cannon Lost File
-Updates for my Fallout 4 Tesla Kit project that will will include the Tesla Cannon form Fallout 4 and New Vegas and the
+Blender file for anyone who wants to continue the project